ibrahim-sadiqi/NodePad/README.md

 ## Contact

-For any questions or inquiries, please contact [Eblali](https://github.com/ibrahim-sadiqi).
+For any questions or inquiries, please contact [Ibrahim Sadiqi](https://github.com/ibrahim-sadiqi).